yairgd/yairgd.github.io/content/post/linux_uio_device_irq.md

 * The first value is a flag indicating if the interrupt is an SPI (shared peripheral interrupt).
 A nonzero value means it is an SPI.

 * The second number relates to the IRQ number.
-For Shared Periperal interrupts, the value in the device tree is the (IRQ - 32), eg. subtract 32 from the IRQ number.
-See Chapter 7  table 7.4 of  the Zynq tech ref manual (ug-585) to understand the interrupt numbers.
-I guss it becase the fitst bit of SPI ( Shared Peripheral Interrupts) is mapped to IRQ 32.
-I mapped the FIT to 61 (32+29) - The first bit among the 16 bits of the of the shared interrupt port from the PL.
-This is q quote from UG-585 P. 229:
+For Shared Peripheral interrupts, the value in the device tree is the (IRQ - 32), e.g., subtract 32 from the 61 number.
+See Chapter 7, table 7.4 of the Zynq tech ref manual (ug-585) to understand the interrupt numbers.
+I guess it because the first bit of SPI ( Shared Peripheral Interrupts) is mapped to IRQ 32.
+I mapped the FIT to 61 (32+29) - The first bit among the 16 bits of the shared interrupt port from the PL.
+Here is a  quote from UG-585 P. 229:
 >A group of approximately 60 interrupts from various modules can be routed to one or both of the
 >CPUs or the PL.
 The interrupt controller manages the prioritization and reception of these interrupts for the CPUs.
 >Except for IRQ #61 through #68 and #84 through #91, all interrupt sensitivity types are fixed by the
 >requesting sources and cannot be changed.
 The GIC must be programmed to accommodate this.
 The
->boot ROM does not program these registers; therefore the SDK device drivers must program the GIC
+>boot ROM does not program these registers; therefore, the SDK device drivers must program the GIC
 >to accommodate these sensitivity types.

 * The third number is the IRQ type: